webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

   - you configure alerts on key resources and who will get them.
   - data can be a **_metric_** or **_log_** or both.
   - **Metric**: numeric threshold is reached. ideally suited to monitoring for threshold breaches or spotting trends.
-  - **Activity Logs**: when resource changes state.
+  - **Activity Logs**: when resource changes state(when specific changes occur on a resource within your Azure subscription).
   - **Logs**: based on what is written to log file.
-    - they are stateless(alert even when already alerted on same rule).
+    - they are stateless(alert even when already alerted on same rule if event happens again).
     - monitoring of historical data.
     - e.g. web server returns 404 or 500.
   - **Composition of an Alert**